luloxi/PunkSociety/README.md

 - **Web2.5 Social Login**: Allow users to sign up with Twitter, Google, or Instagram.
 This process also auto-generates a wallet.
 - **Multi-language support**
 - **Accessibility support**: Text-to-speech and visual helpers to enable usage by visually and hearing impaired people
-- **Educational Content**: The platform offers video tutorials and step-by-step guides to onboard artists and users who may be unfamiliar with NFTs, Web3, or minting processes.
+- **Educational Content**: The platform offers video tutorials and step-by-step guides to onboard users and users who may be unfamiliar with NFTs, Web3, or minting processes.

 # Quickstart